mekaron/articles/agilecontent/fromprojecttoprocess.md

 - you will get rid of the task of project management - the end of the waste of talent
 - eventually you will deliver all languages at approximately the same time - if that is valuable to your user experience (which it usually is)

 From this it will inevitably follow that you need a process owner that does have the power to oversee the entire process that creates value for your user.
 This is never translation in itself.
 It is always a multilingual product.
 There is no such thing as a translation process, there are only mulitilingual product processes.
+To make it more clear:
+- there are multiple primary processes that contain translation.
+One for the creation of a multilingual software product.
+One for the creation of multilingual support content.
+One for the creation of international marketing content, etc, etc.

 Which also leads to the question what a translation department is supposed to do.
 As project management is supposed to be taken out of the equation - as a natural consequence of the improvements - and process management should be done on the entire process, as to optimize the whole, there is really no need for such a department.